 How to run an optimization process using Refinery

 An optimization process lets Refinery evolve your design to find the most suitable options based on the constraints and goals provided.
 Refinery will run multiple generations of options and each time it will take the fittest (best) options of the generation and use them to create a new generation.
-Refinery is using NSGA-II, an elitist multi objective genetic algorithm to optimize results.
+Refinery is using NSGA-II, an ‘elitist’ multi objective genetic algorithm to optimize results.
 To run an optimization process in Refinery, follow these steps: